eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 While the exact AAS-EDC-integration is at the discretion of each Kit and use case, there are good practices that are likely to be standardized on the level of CX-0002 in the future.
-One relevant question is how the EDC-shielded services of this Kit should register with the Asset endpoint of theEDC Management API.
+One relevant question is how the EDC-shielded services of this Kit should register with the Asset endpoint of the EDC Management API.
 The following recommendations follow the data structure expected from tractusx-edc v0.4.1 onwards.
 It demands a json-ld structure.

-Json-ld is a serialization for RDF graphs (see[Resource Description Framework](https://www.w3.org/RDF/)).
+Json-ld is a serialization for RDF graphs (see [Resource Description Framework](https://www.w3.org/RDF/)).
 The json-ld `@context` section can declare the namespaces that resources explicitly mentioned in the rest of the document belong to.
 It may also define default namespace with `@vocab` for resources without explicitly stated namespaces.
 Outside of the "@context" section, the "@type" property always defines the class that an object belongs to.